WATCH: Town Hall - Growth in Horry County: How much is too much?

 How much is too much?
 Will this growth benefit Horry County?
 Will any of it negatively impact the county and residents?

-Our panel will include Horry County Police Chief Joseph Hill; Horry County Council Chairman Mark Lazarus; Realtor and Myrtle Beach Area Chamber of Commerce former board president Radha Herring and Coastal Carolina University economics professor Rob Salvino.
+Our panel included Horry County Police Chief Joseph Hill, Horry County Council Chairman Mark Lazarus, Realtor and Myrtle Beach Area Chamber of Commerce former board president Radha Herring and Coastal Carolina University economics professor Rob Salvino.

-We will also have Dr. Paul Richardson with Conway Medical Center; Candace Howell, with Horry Georgetown Technical College; Erin Pate, with Coastal Conservation League; Janet Carter and David Schwerd, with Horry County Planning and Zoning; and Joe DeFeo, chairman of the Horry County School Board; as experts in our audience.
+We also had Dr. Paul Richardson with Conway Medical Center, Candace Howell with Horry Georgetown Technical College, Erin Pate with Coastal Conservation League, Janet Carter and David Schwerd with Horry County Planning and Zoning and Joe DeFeo, chairman of the Horry County School Board as experts in our audience.